jemcox/brookesbooks/_posts/2020-11-01-magnificent-minalima.md

 ---
 In 2008, design studio MinaLima produced editions of classic children's stories quite unlike any before.
 These copies maintained the simple beauty of the pop-up book while encasing it in a cover that looked deluxe and gift-worthy.
 Their covers harp back to a time when novels were bound in leather and imprinted with gold lettering but bright colours and unique illustrations bring a modern twist to these beautiful collector's pieces.

+As of November 2020 there are currently six books in the MinaLima classics editions.
+For the sake of looking at the covers a little more closely so as to analyse the fonts, I will be using The Beauty and the Beast as an example.

 ![Amazon](../uploads/bb-scaled.jpg "https://www.amazon.co.uk/Beauty-Illustrated-Interactive-Elements-Classics/dp/0062456210")

 Both the font used for 'Beauty' and 'Beast' and the font used for 'the' and 'and the' were specifically created by the design company for these classics editions.